lawrenceevalyn/THE-DISS/README.md

 ## Research Log

+### Nov 30 2016

+The English Short Title Catalogue says there are 51996 titles published in England 1789-1799!!
+That's a lot.
+Also, it will only give me information on the first 1001 results?

+I'd love to compare against the Richardson/Fielding era but I feel like five years is too short to capture the period I'm interested in (surely I should do all of Radcliffe's ouvre?) and ten years is clearly an ABSOLUTE MAXIMUM.

 ### Oct 27 2016
 Reading Moretti's *Distant Reading*:
 * Look up Literary Lab pamphlet 1, "Quantitative Formalism"